darvaza-proxy/x/web/resource/README.md

 `Resource` extends the standard `req.Form` handling with it's own `ParseForm()` method that reads the content-type, handles JSON content, and returns an HTTP 400 error in case of problems.

+### Renderers

+`Resource` allows the registration of supported Media Types using the `WithRenderer()` option, and then the `Render()` method will call the correct one after checking the request's preference.

+If one wants to return a particular type when none of the supported media types are acceptable, it can be specified using the `WithIdentity()` option.

 ## Helpers

 * `SetHeader`